Get head and secure your place at UEA.

 If a technical degree incorporating a broader understanding of the world sounds appealing, mechanical engineering may be for you.

 Pursue a dual honours degree in order to combine an engineering education with another passion of yours.
-Use our Course Chooser to find a list of Mechanical Engineering with Management courses, for example.

 4. Engineering skills gap